skinos7/doc/com/network/frame.md

     {
         "ifname object":
         {
-            "status":"Whether online",    // [ down, up ], up for online, down for offline
+            "status":"Whether online",    // [ "down", "up" ], "up" for online, "down" for offline
-            "inuse":"Whether used"       // [ disable, enable ], enable for in used, disable for not used },
+            "inuse":"Whether used"        // [ "disable", "enable" ], enable for in used, disable for not used },
         //"ifname object":{ ... }     How many extern connections how many properties show }
     ```
     ```shell
-    # examples, get external connections status
+    # examples, get external connections status use terminal command line(SSH/TELNET)
+    # enter
     network@frame.status
+    # return
     {
         "ifname@lte":                   # ifname@lte status is online and inuse current
         {